 The first step is knowing where you’re currently spending your money, so it’s time to take a hard look at your finances.

-I like to use Mint to track and categorize my spending but do whatever is easiest for you (excel spreadsheet, pen and paper, etc.).
-If you’re serious about budgeting then you might want to check out You Need A Budget.
+I like to use Mint to track and categorize my spending but do whatever is easiest for you (Excel spreadsheet, pen and paper, etc.).
+If you’re serious about budgeting, you might want to check out You Need A Budget.

 Step Two: Start a Travel Fund

 If you can afford it, set aside a little money from each paycheck and put it into a travel fund.
-If you put $20 aside each month you’ll have saved over $1000 after a year — that’s about a roundtrip ticket to Europe.
+If you put $20 aside each month, you’ll have saved over $1000 after a year — that’s about the cost of a roundtrip ticket to Europe.
 If you can save more, even better.